Gudilo Badilo Madilo Vodilo: Critical reviews

 123Telugu on reviewing the music of the soundtrack wrote that "The best part of the song is the melodious singing by Chitra who gives the song a vintage touch.
 Devi showcases his class as he nicely mixes the song with some nice western and Indian beats which make this song a chartbuster.
 The dance moves are already a hit and this is the best of the lot in the recent times."

 The Indian Express, Movie Crow also reviewed the song.

 Chart performance

 The single debuted and peaked on Billboard's The 10 Best Telugu Songs at No. 5.
 The song debuted on Popnable Charts countdown on 2017.
 It stayed on the chart for 16 weeks and reached the No. 9 as the best achievement.

 Other versions

 The song was later released as a single in Malayalam as "Mayilo Kuyilo" sung by Madhu Balakrishnan and Rajalakshmi Abhiram for the film's Malayalam version.

 Controversy

-The Brahmin community in Telangana filed a complaint against the makers of the film, as the lyrics of the song allegedly showcased them in a bad way, also seeking a ban on the movie.
+The Brahmin community in Telangana filed a complaint against the makers of the film, as the lyrics of the song allegedly showcased them in a bad way, also seeking a ban on the film.